-- (A) completes the process and procedures in PACER for admission and electronic filing in this court; - (B) takes a prescribed oath or affirmation; - (C) pays the required fees (law clerks to the court's judges and attorneys representing the United States are exempt from these fees); - (D) provides complete contact information; and - (E) updates his or her contact information in PACER within 5 business days of any change. - (d) Local Counsel.
-The court may require an attorney residing outside the district to retain, as local counsel, a member of the court's bar who resides in the district. - (e) Standards.
-The Indiana Rules of Professional Conduct and the Seventh Circuit Standards of Professional Conduct (an appendix to these rules) govern the conduct of those practicing in the court. - (f) Sanctions.
+- (A) completes the process and procedures in PACER for admission and electronic filing in this court; - (B) takes a prescribed oath or affirmation; - (C) pays the required fees; - (D) provides complete contact information; and - (E) updates his or her contact information in PACER within 5 business days of any change. - (d) Fee Exemptions.
+Attorneys representing the United States, Federal Defenders, Federal Community Defenders, and law clerks of this court and the Northern District of Indiana are exempt from any fees for admission to practice in this court. - (e) Local Counsel.
+The court may require an attorney residing outside the district to retain, as local counsel, a member of the court's bar who resides in the district. - (f) Standards.
+The Indiana Rules of Professional Conduct and the Seventh Circuit Standards of Professional Conduct (an appendix to these rules) govern the conduct of those practicing in the court. - (g) Sanctions.
 Attorneys may be disbarred or suspended from practicing in the court for good cause, but only after having an opportunity to be heard.
 They may also be reprimanded as provided for in the court's Rules of Disciplinary Enforcement.

 Note: Amended November 8, 2021, to reflect procedural changes associated with the court's adoption of the NextGen CM/ECF system.
+Amended July 1, 2023, to reflect the existing practice exempting certain attorneys from payment of the admission fee.